madnificent/ember-mode/README.md

 ### bonus features ###

 ember-mode also supports managing bare-bones imports.
 If you need to import computed from the ember package, you can just write `computed` and execute the `C-c . i e` to import computed from the correct package.
 This works for other imports too.
+If you need to import decorators, many can be accessed through `C-c . i d` when on the symbol.

 If you have code which uses the old style `Ember.computed`.
 It can help you upgrade an import statement from it's `Ember.something` form to its new form.
 Move your cursor on `Ember.computed` and execute `C-c . i u`.